 George Mifflin Dallas cultivated a bearing appropriate to his aristocratic origins.
 Tall, with soft hazel eyes, an aquiline nose, and sandy hair, he dressed impeccably in the finest clothes his fashionable city could offer, wrote poetry, and, when the occasion warranted, spoke perfectly nuanced French.
 He developed an oratorical style that capitalized on his sonorous voice and protected him from the barbs of quicker-witted legal adversaries.
 His biographer explains that, whether "by chance or design, his habit of talking slowly and emphasizing each word created the feeling that he was reasoning his way to a conclusion on the spot.
 Since he also prepared cases carefully in advance, his apparent groping for the right word—and finding it—reinforced the initial impression that a great mind was at work."

-Dallas, however, lacked both the intense drive necessary to achieve his high ambitions and a natural politican's gift for warm social interaction with those outside his immediate circle.
+Dallas, however, lacked both the intense drive necessary to achieve his high ambitions and a natural politician's gift for warm social interaction with those outside his immediate circle.
 "A silk-stocking Jeffersonian in an age of egalitarianism," he preferred to remain aloof from the rough-and-tumble world of political deal making.
-Only once in his public life, when he ran for the vice-presidency, did he submit himself to the decision of the voting public.
+Only once in his public life, when he ran for the vice presidency, did he submit himself to the decision of the voting public.
 The Pennsylvania state legislature awarded him his Senate term, and the rest of his offices were given by appointment.
 At crucial moments, Dallas pulled back from the wrenching political compromises and exhausting coalition building necessary to achieve his lifelong quest for the presidency.

-When the Family party gained control of the Philadelphia city councils, its members in 1828 elected Dallas as mayor.
+When the Family Party gained control of the Philadelphia city councils, its members in 1828 elected Dallas as mayor.
 Boredom with that post quickly led Dallas—in his father's path—to the position of district attorney for the eastern district of Pennsylvania, where he stayed from 1829 to 1831.
-In December 1831 he won a five-man, eleven-ballot contest in the state legislature for election to the U.S. Senate to complete an unexpired term.
-In the Senate for only fourteen months, he chaired the Naval Affairs Committee and supported President Andrew Jackson's views on protective tariffs and the use of force to implement federal tariff laws in South Carolina.
+In December 1831 he won a five-man, 11-ballot contest in the state legislature for election to the U.S. Senate to complete an unexpired term.
+In the Senate for only 14 months, he chaired the Naval Affairs Committee and supported President Andrew Jackson's views on protective tariffs and the use of force to implement federal tariff laws in South Carolina.

 A longtime supporter and financial beneficiary of the Second Bank of the United States, whose original charter his father had drafted, Dallas reluctantly parted company with the president on the volcanic issue of the bank's rechartering.
 As one Dallas biographer has written: "There was no question about how the people of Pennsylvania viewed the Second Bank of the United States.
 The Philadelphia-based institution was Pennsylvanian by interest, location, and legislative initiative."
 Dallas complied with a directive from his state legislature that he support a new charter, despite Jackson's unremitting opposition and his own view that the divisive recharter issue should be put off until after the 1832 presidential election.
 When Jackson vetoed the recharter act in July 1831 and Congress failed to override the veto, Dallas—always the pragmatist—dropped his support for the bank.
 Observing that "we ought to have it, but we can do without it," he mollified the president and angered his state's influential commercial interests.
 Dallas realized that his chances for reelection to the Senate by the state legislature were uncertain.
-His wife Sophia, who refused to leave Philadelphia's comforts for muddy and cholera-ridden Washington, was growing increasingly bitter over the legislative and social demands of his life in the capital.
+His wife, Sophia, who refused to leave Philadelphia's comforts for muddy and cholera-ridden Washington, was growing increasingly bitter over the legislative and social demands of his life in the capital.
 Consequently, Dallas chose not to run for a full term and left the Senate in March 1833.

 Although off the national stage, Dallas remained active in state Democratic politics.
 The tension with Buchanan intensified when the latter returned from his diplomatic post in Russia and secured Pennsylvania's other seat in the U.S. Senate.
 Dallas turned down opportunities to return to the Senate and to become the nation's attorney general.
-Instead, he accepted an appointment as state attorney general, holding that post until 1835, when control of the state's party machinery shifted from the declining Family party to Buchanan's Amalgamators.
-In 1837, it was Dallas' turn for political exile, as newly elected President Martin Van Buren named him U.S. minister to Russia.
+Instead, he accepted an appointment as state attorney general, holding that post until 1835, when control of the state's party machinery shifted from the declining Family Party to Buchanan's Amalgamators.
+In 1837 it was Dallas's turn for political exile, as newly elected President Martin Van Buren named him U.S. minister to Russia.
 Although Dallas enjoyed the social responsibilities of that post, he soon grew frustrated at its lack of substantive duties and returned to the United States in 1839.
 He found that during his absence in St. Petersburg Buchanan had achieved a commanding position in the home state political contest that had long engaged the two men.